Why the late decision? Fans banned from buying alcohol at World Cup stadiums

 What has Budweiser said?

 Even before FIFA’s statement confirming the removal of the sales points within stadiums, the company tweeted from its official account: “Well, this is awkward.”
-It was later deleted, but the fact remains Budweiser pays substantial sums – reportedly more than £60million over four years – to be a FIFA top-tier sponsor and this late change is unlikely to have gone down well.
+It was later deleted, but the fact remains Budweiser pays substantial sums – reportedly more than £60m over four years – to be a Fifa top-tier sponsor and this late change is unlikely to have gone down well.

 Are there any other consequences?